Dental Wellness

 Is This a Dental Emergency?
 When to See an Emergency Dentist in NYC

-Dental pain has a way of making everything feel urgent.
-When something doesn’t feel right, it can be hard to know whether you need to be seen right away or if it’s safe to wait.
-If you’re unsure whether your situation qualifies as a dental emergency, you’re not alone.
-This guide is here to help you understand what requires immediate care and when it’s okay to schedule a visit in the coming days.
-You can also read more on the Cleveland Clinic’s page about Dental Emergencies.
-Your safety comes first.
+One important note before we dive in: Your safety comes first.
 If you believe you may be experiencing a life-threatening emergency, please go to the nearest emergency room or call 911 right away.
-This includes symptoms such as difficulty breathing, rapidly spreading swelling of the face or neck, uncontrolled bleeding, severe trauma, difficulty swallowing, fever with facial swelling, or loss of consciousness.
+Symptoms might include difficulty breathing, rapidly spreading swelling of the face or neck, uncontrolled bleeding, severe trauma, difficulty swallowing, fever with facial swelling, or loss of consciousness.
 Once you are safe, we’re here to help with follow-up dental care.

 • A lost crown or filling that’s causing pain